BITS-Research/campaign-access-eval/CONTRIBUTING.md

     2. Unzip or un-tar the downloaded file.

-    3. **On Mac & Linux**: add the filepath to the executable to your PATH.
+    3. **On Mac & Linux**: add the filepath to the directory that contains the executable to your PATH.
        I.e. `export PATH=$PATH:/home/{user}/Downloads/geckodriver`

         _(Fill in your username)_

 4. Install the project in editable mode.
    (It is also recommended to work in a virtualenv or anaconda environment):

     ```bash
     cd access-2020-localelections/